What are the secrets to perfect pasta carbonara?

 The first secret to a perfect pasta carbonara lies in selecting the right ingredients.
 Authentic carbonara, in its most basic form, requires five: pasta, eggs, cheese, pepper, and guanciale or pancetta.

-Lire également : How to make authentic mexican enchiladas?
+Lire également : How to craft a delicious vegetarian burger?

 Pasta is, of course, the base of this dish.
 Many purists argue that spaghetti is the only acceptable pasta for carbonara.
 Its long, thin strands nicely carry the rich, creamy sauce.